NoOneUST/Image-Generation-DCGAN-PyTorch/README.md

-# Image-Generation-DCGAN-Tensorflow
+# Image-Generation-DCGAN-PyTorch
 ## Overview
-We use DCGAN to generate 32 by 32 images with TensorFlow.
+We use DCGAN to generate 32 by 32 images with PyTorch.

 ## Experiment Result
                                                     After 704800 iterations